gpirrotta/amat-pa-bot/README.md

 You're done.

 ## Usage
-Set and rename the **amat-config-blank** file you find in the config directory.
+Set and rename the **amat-config-blank.php** file you find in the config directory.

 ``` php
 <?php